intel-analytics/ipex-llm/docs/readthedocs/source/doc/LLM/Quickstart/running_gpu_inference_using_docker.md

 This quickstart guide walks you through setting up and running large language model inference with `ipex-llm` using docker.

 ### Docker Installation Instructions
-1. **For New Users**:
+**For New Users**:
 - Begin by visiting the official Docker Get Started page for a comprehensive introduction and installation guide.

-2. **Additional Steps for Windows Users:**
-    - For Windows Users, follow the step-by-step guide: [Docker Installation Instructions for Windows](https://github.com/intel-analytics/ipex-llm/blob/main/docs/readthedocs/source/doc/LLM/Quickstart/docker_windows_gpu.md#install-docker-on-windows).

 ### Prepare Docker Image